unicode-org/icu4x/docs/crate-ownership.md

 More than one person on ICU4X should be familiar with and supportive of a public crate maintained by the team.

+To modify owners of a crate go to CODEOWNERS file in the root of the repository.

 ***
 *NOTE*: It's owner's responsibility to find replacement if they are leaving the project/crate.
 ***